QENSlibrary/QENSmodels/README.rst

    import QENSmodels
    value = QENSmodels.lorentzian(1, 1, 1, 1)

-or copy and paste the script related to the Lorentzian function.\ :raw-html-m2r:`<br>` The scripts can be found in the
+or copy and paste the script related to the Lorentzian function.

+The scripts can be found in the
 `git repository <https://github.com/QENSlibrary/QENSmodels>`_